WolfAnto/Valorant-Xp-Bot/README.md

 # Valorant Xp Bot

+Warning!

+I'm totally bad at python so be indulgent if you see any horrors in the code. xd

 # Instructions

 BEFORE START THE PROGRAM : Change the ingame.png image to your own banner in loading screen (check example.png in Tutorial folder)